Looking to create an integration between Proposify and another app? Zapier might be able to help!

 Proposify works to integrate with a wide variety of sales tools available online.
 Yet, the internet is chock full of useful tools and we can’t integrate with every one.
 Zapier is a service that allows you to link Proposify with 1000+ products to help you automate tasks.
-Looking to post a message on Slack whenever a client leaves a comment in a Proposal?
+Looking to post a message on Slack whenever a client leaves a comment in a Document?
 Zapier can make it happen!

 How Zapier Works

 Zapier works like your email filters.
 It uses rules to make actions when someone triggers an event (like adding to folders).
 There are two kinds of events within Zapier: Triggers and Actions.

 Triggers are things that Zapier looks for in order to perform an action.
 Proposify has the following events supported as Triggers:

 Once you link Zapier to your account, it will run in the background and look for any time one of these trigger events.
 When they are, then Zapier will perform the appropriate action.

 Actions are the things that Zapier makes happen when a trigger event has occurred.
 Proposify has two supported actions:

 Find your API key

 To set up your Zapier integration, you’ll need to find your Proposify account’s API key.
 You can find your API key by going to the Integrations page from the left-hand menu: